 - Modest furnishings

 - Shared kitchens equipped with refrigerators, stoves, boilers and microwaves

 You will share a room with one or two CUHK students who have expressed an interest in a non-CUHK roommate.
 Single rooms are not available for undergraduate exchange and study-abroad students.

-The Jockey Club Postgraduate Hall PGH1 provides single rooms.
+The Jockey Club Postgraduate Hall PGH1 provides a limited number of hostel places for exchange students.
 You can also live off-campus, but private rentals in Hong Kong are expensive.
-Housing for married graduate students is limited, so international students with a spouse or family might need to seek accommodation off campus.

 While academics is the major aspect of university life, participating in extra-curricular activities will complete your exchange/study-abroad experience.

 CUHK boasts a variety of student organisations, from Chinese martial arts to photography, drama and debating.
 Those within academic departments and colleges are often the most active.
 Most activities are conducted in Cantonese but international students can still participate with rewarding results.
 Click here for a list of student organisation emails.

 The Office of Academic Links organises an array of cultural activities for exchange and study-abroad students:

 The orientation provides non-MBA exchange and study-abroad students with the best possible start to their time at CUHK.
 It covers both practical advice and social events: you will find out about the curriculum, student life at the university, Chinese culture, Hong Kong society, and support services provided by the Office of Academic Links.

 Explores the hidden beauty of Hong Kong, including its mountains, villages and markets.